Common Name: Haywire Port Orford Cedar

 -

-Backfill with native soil amended with compost, firm gently, and water thoroughly.
+Backfill with native soil and water deeply.

 -